 To easily summarize this OpenSearch vs Elasticsearch comparison - as long as you don't serve Elasticsearch directly to customers or fall in the legal gray area of doing so, you are safe to use both Elasticsearch and OpenSearch.

-For all basic and mainstream use-cases there is really no difference between Elasticsearch and OpenSearch.
-Those use-cases include text search, log analytics, dashboards, and so on.
+For all basic and mainstream use cases there is really no difference between Elasticsearch and OpenSearch.
+Those use cases include text search, log analytics, dashboards, and so on.
 Both technologies will serve exactly the same purpose.

 Elasticsearch will most likely be easier to integrate from anywhere due to the extensive client libraries support, and will also catch up on bugs and issues faster thanks to the very active development team.